JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8033 days**.

-And here is a just a random fact -  **In a study conducted regarding toilet paper usage, Americans are said to use the most toilet paper per trip to the bathroom, which was seven sheets of toilet paper per trip**.
+And here is a just a random fact -  **Close to fifty percent of Internet shoppers spend over five hours a week online**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)